-All Social Security Disability recipients can receive Medicare coverage two years after the first month they are eligible for their monthly disability benefits.
-This does not mean that every individual who is approved for Social Security disability will necessarily have to wait two years for Medicare coverage, however, as you'll see below.
+All Social Security disability insurance (SSDI) recipients can receive Medicare coverage two years after the first month they're eligible for their monthly disability benefits.
+But this doesn't mean that every individual who is approved for Social Security disability will have to wait two years for Medicare coverage, as we'll explain below.

-In general, the two-year waiting period is calculated from your date of SSDI entitlement, which is usually the date your disability began, plus five months (due to the five-month waiting period for SSDI).
+In general, the two-year waiting period for Medicare is calculated from your date of SSDI entitlement—when you are eligible to start receiving monthly benefits.
+This is usually the date your disability began, plus five months (due to the five-month waiting period for SSDI).
+(For more information on calculating your date of entitlement, our article on disability onset and backpay.)

 But if your disability onset date is far enough back, you may have already "served" much or all of the two-year waiting period by the time you get a favorable decision (approval of benefits) from Social Security.
 (For some claims that go through the appeal process to a hearing in front of an administrative law judge, it can take one to two years to get a disability decision.)

-However, your onset date for payment purposes can only be 17 months before your application date -- that's because Social Security allows a maximum of 12 months of retroactive benefits.
-(This maximum gets you to 12 months before your application date, plus five months for the waiting period, so your earliest established onset date is 17 months before the application date.)
-In turn, the earliest you can become eligible for Medicare is two years after you apply for Social Security disability.
-(For more information on calculating your date of entitlement, our article on disability onset and backpay.)
+There's one caveat to this rule: your onset date for payment purposes can only be 17 months before your application date—that's because Social Security allows a maximum of 12 months of retroactive benefits.
+(This maximum gets you to 12 months before your application date, plus five months for the waiting period, so the earliest your effective onset date can be is 17 months before the application date.)
+In this case, the earliest that you can become eligible for Medicare is one year after you apply for Social Security disability.

 Why the two-year waiting period for Medicare?
 Social Security has had this two-year waiting period in place since Medicare became part of the disability process.
-The waiting period was put in place as a cost-saving measure, so it is very unlikely it will ever change.
+The waiting period was put in place as a cost-saving measure, so it's unlikely to change.

 There are a couple of exceptions to the two-year wait for Medicare.
 If you suffer from one of the following medical conditions, you can receive expedited Medicare coverage sooner than normal: